 According to Dr North-Samardzic, “If you can have managers who are also leaders… then one of the world of work’s great challenges has been solved.”

-The Master of Leadership provides this level of understanding and assists you to apply it across a range of contexts.
+The Master in Leadership provides this level of understanding and assists you to apply it across a range of contexts.
 Whether you’re working in business, the not-for-profit sector, as a school principal, or in government, this course is designed to make the most of your professional environment.

 Deakin’s unique credentialling process recognises your work experience so that you can complete your degree faster.
 The online learning environment delivers all course materials at once so that you can binge-learn if you’re that way inclined or take it in bite-sized chunks.